SEARCH UNIVERSITY LIBRARIES

 The following collections have duplication restrictions:

-This box of the Commission on KSU Violence records includes 10 folders of black and white photographs taken on and around May 4, 1970.
+This box of the Commission on KSU Violence records includes 3 folders of black and white photographs taken on and around May 4, 1970.
+Two of these folders are restricted for purposes other than personal use until copyright owner status is determined.
+However, one folder in this box is digitized and contains 4 color Polaroid photographs.

 This collection contains materials from the Krause vs. Rhodes trial, including photographs in the form of plaintiff exhibits taken on May 4, 1970.